cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ## Service accounts

-Service accounts authenticate with API keys to the {{ site.data.products.db }} API, rather than to the {{ site.data.products.db }} Console UI.
+Service accounts authenticate with API keys to the CockroachDB {{ site.data.products.cloud }} API, rather than to the CockroachDB {{ site.data.products.cloud }} Console UI.

 Service accounts operate under a unified authorization model with organization users, and can be assigned all of the same [organization roles](#organization-user-roles) as users, but note that some actions are available in the console but not the API, or vice versa (For example, in the [Cluster Operator Role](#cluster-operator)).